 1. Enjoy the crystal clear turquoise waters of the popular beaches

 If there is just one thing any Greek Island is worth visiting for then it’s for it’s beautiful beaches.
 Mykonos has probably the most famous beaches in Greece.
 There are more than 30 beaches in Mykonos, beaches for all kinds of taste, cosmopolitan beaches, family beaches, nude beaches, party beaches, remote ones and even beaches in the town, all with gold sand, umbrellas, sun beds, water sports, bars and restaurants.

 Head to popular beach party destinations.

-The most popular beach parties are in Paradise Beach, Super Paradise Beach and Paraga Beach.
+The most popular beach parties in Mykonos island are in Paradise Beach, Super Paradise Beach and Paraga Beach.
 In the afternoon there are parties with top DJ and all night dancing on the sands till the early morning.

 Paradise beach is located at 6 km south east of Mykonos town and it’s paradise only if you are under 20.
 It can be reached by bus (the bus station is in fabrica) or boat.

 Super Paradise is right next to Paradise beach, at 7 km south east of Mykonos town.
 I love it’s beach parties.
 It’s paradise not only for youngsters under 20 but for young people over 30 too.
 In order to get there you need to climb down a difficult descent of a dirt road.
 You will have to rent a bike or a car to get there or take a boat.